 They do have accessories you can buy like ramps to help hold up loops but I like the original concept of using things from around the house to help prop the track.
 Kids use their imagination more that way.

 Kids learn about physics in such a fun way.
 It seriously provides hours of fun again and again.
 My kid loves to take his track to his grandparents house so he can race things down the stairs.
-We’ve had our BluTrack since he was 3 and he still loves it now at age 8.
+We’ve had our BluTrack since he was 3 and he still uses it now at age 11.

 Gravity Maze Marble Run Logic Game recommended for children 8+